yosiyajersson/java-Interview-questions/README.md

 Functional interfaces are a key concept in functional programming, which emphasizes the use of functions as first-class citizens in programming.
 By using functional interfaces in Java, it is possible to write code that is more concise, expressive, and composable.

-# what is default and static methods?
+# 7.what is default and static methods?
 In Java 8, default and static methods were introduced in interfaces to provide additional functionality without breaking existing implementations.

 ### Default methods: